-During the 2020 financial year, the Audit and Risk Committee consisted of three members, one of which was considered independent being Mr Michael Sandy (Committee Chair).
-Mr Andrew Purcell and Mr Peter Stickland were considered non-independent on the basis outlined in Recommendation 2.3.
+During the 2023 financial year, the Audit and Risk Committee consisted of three members, two of them are considered independent being Mr. Michael Sandy (Committee Chair) and Mr. Peter Stickland.
+Mr. Andrew Purcell was considered non-independent on the basis outlined in Recommendation 2.3.